netlight/codepub-creative-coding/README.md

 ```

 ## Working with p5.riso
+For more on the p5.riso library, check out [this website](https://antiboredom.github.io/p5.riso/#ex).

 ### Local development
 To work with riso locally, all you need is included in this repository.
 Open a terminal and follow this guide to make it work: